bmaupin/civ-modding-tools/civilization-6/docs/development.md

 1. Start a new match in Civ 6
 1. When you exit the match, the game will load any changes to mods

+#### In-game databases

+The in-game databases are cached in the user directory (e.g. ~/.local/share/aspyr-media/Sid Meier's Civilization VI/Cache) and can be opened with an SQLite browser to browse database structure, run queries for testing, etc.

 ## Troubleshooting

 ### _Error Starting Game_ popup